Eco-Friendly Landscape Design Ideas

 Installing a rooftop garden is another great way to live in harmony with nature.
 Even if that roof top is just a shed or garage.
 The City of Toronto provides incentives to help homeowners to switch to a green roof when possible and a cool roof when not.
 Cool roofs are light in colour and reflect sunlight away from a home thus reducing the heat absorption and thereby reducing the use of costly of air conditioning.
 When a home has an appropriate roof structure (see our blog on Green Roofs) homeowners are able to add garden material to their roofs.
 These help absorb excess rainwater which is a problem in urban Toronto, they also release oxygen into the air and keep the building cooler than regular roofing materials.

 Incorporating rainwater harvesting systems into your landscape design conserves water and reduces the strain on municipal resources.
 Collect rainwater from rooftops and store it in barrels or underground tanks.
 When you use the collected rainwater to irrigate your plants and garden beds, you provide a sustainable water source that helps preserve Toronto’s precious water supply.
-Keep in mind that if water is an issue at your house, you should you a landscape company that is certified in storm water runoff.
+Keep in mind that if water is an issue at your house, you should you a landscape company like Landcare Inc. that is certified in storm water runoff.
 Water will always find the weaker point and the lowest point.
-Proper grading and materials are vital.
+Proper grading and materials are vital for eco-friendly landscaping.

 Replacing traditional concrete or asphalt surfaces with permeable paving materials such as permeable concrete, porous pavers, or gravel allows rainwater to infiltrate the soil, reducing stormwater runoff and preventing erosion.
 They also help recharge groundwater, which is crucial for maintaining a healthy urban ecosystem.